silentorb/marloth-story/books/fairytale/part1.md

 dreams."

 "I've never thought of a book as a dream before, but I can see the similarity.
 And I *have* seen the power books have over reality.
-Many books have influenced my life; some have turned the course of nations.
+Some books have turned the course of nations.

 "Which brings us back to the question that led to this part of the
 conversation: why don't you read other books than Marloth?"

 "Because Marloth is more sincere!
-Most books---"

-"'---try to be something they're not and act like there isn't a world beyond them.'
-Yes, I know.
-'Marloth is a humble book.
+Most books try to be something they're not and act like there isn't a world beyond them.
+Marloth is a humble book.
 It knows it's a fairytale.
 It says so on the cover.
-It knows there is a world beyond itself.'"
+It knows there is a world beyond itself."

-"Wow!
-That's exactly what I was going to say!"

-"That's because you've already said it.
-I wasn't actually asking you that question just then; I was bringing us back *to* it.
-I *already* asked it, and you *already* gave your answer to it; we don't need to go in circles."

-"I don't really understand what's going on."

-"That's all right.
-I'm keeping track of things for the both of us.
-The past several discussions we spent working out the background to my question about you reading other books.
-You've been arguing that Marloth has unique dreamlike properties that other books don't have.
-However, just now you presented an argument that could be applied to other books as well."
+"But can that not be said of any other book?
+Take the biology book I've been reading.
+All it speaks of is the world beyond itself."

+James paused, unsure how to respond.

 "Fascinating," said Mr. Tralvorkemen.
 Both orphans stopped abruptly and turned toward the headmaster.
 Mr. Tralvorkemen was no longer reading.
-He had set his book down and was was listening to their conversation intently.
-"James' wild imagination meets George's rigorous mind---what an interesting combination.
+He had set his own book down and was was listening to their conversation intently.
+"James' wild intuition meets George's rigorous mind---what an interesting combination.
 Don't let me stop you; please continue."

 George was willing to resume the discourse, but James did not like